ml-energy/zeus/docs/getting_started/environment.md

     ```

 !!!
 Tip
-    If you want to build our Docker image locally, you should specify `TARGETARCH` to be one of `amd64` or `arm64`:
+    If you want to build our Docker image locally, you should specify `TARGETARCH` to be one of `amd64` or `arm64` based on your environment's architecture:
     ```sh
     docker build -t symbioticlab/zeus:master --build-arg TARGETARCH=amd64 .
     ```